jacky-liang/jacky.io/blog/2021-11-16-research-tips.md

 ## Staying Positive

-- **When reacting to new ideas, avoid "it won't work because of this" and instead go for "it might work if this happens".**
+- **When reacting to new ideas, avoid "it won't work because of X" and instead go for "it might work if X happens".**

   This "positive" framing is super important both when we discuss research with others and when we think about research ourselves.
 It creates a sense of forward momentum and focuses our attention on what's possible.